Loughrigg Tarn walk elterwater lake district

 Map Loughrigg Tarn walk Elterwater Skelwith Bridge Ambleside map route

 [Click to enlarge] This walk starts at Skelwith Bridge where there is a small car park and onroad, free-parking for 15 cars or so.
 From Skelwith Bridge the circular walk starts in an anti-clockwise direction, firstly on a minor quiet road to Loughrigg Tarn, then you walk quite close to the Tarn, then on another quiet road towards Elterwater village.
-From there we take teh Cumbrian Way back to Skelwith Bridge.
+From there we take a section of the Cumbrian Way back to Skelwith Bridge.

 Loughrigg Tarn walk Elterwater Skelwith Bridge Ambleside map route